 - The Economic Impact of Illuminated Signage: Results of a Survey of Users, presented by Charles R. Taylor, John A. Murphy Professor of Marketing and senior research fellow at the Center for Marketing and Public Policy Research at Villanova University.
 Taylor explored the impact of restricting illuminated signs on business success through a national survey of 750 sign owners.
 He found the ability to have an illuminated sign helped many businesses remain viable.

 - On-Premise Sign Research Review, presented by Philip Garvey, senior research associate, The Pennsylvania State University and Richard Crawford, legislative consultant, The United States Sign Council.
-This session details research conducted at Penn State through the years, including the recently completed study on LED EMC Lighting Levels.
+This session details research conducted at Penn State through the years.

 - Viewing Signs Through the Eyes of the Beholders: Perceptual Evidence from the American Grocery Shopper Survey,

 presented by James J. Kellaris, James S. Womack/Gemini Chair of Signage and Visual Marketing, UC College of Business.
 Kellaris shares results from the four-year longitudinal BrandSpark/Better Homes and Gardens American Shopper Study.
 He updates previous research on how shoppers are influenced by signage.
 He also includes new research into shopper thoughts on sign regulations.

 - Economics, Behavior and On-Premise Signs, presented by Craig Berger, Chair of the Visual Presentation and Exhibition Design Program at the Fashion Institute of Technology in New York City.
 Berger shows the impact of design metrics on the effectiveness of modern on-premise signs.
 He reviews the relative merits of each design area and formulates strategies for both the design and integration of on-premise signs into an overall design approach.